canonical/ubuntu-packaging-guide/getting-set-up.rst

 Now GPG will create a key for you, which can take a little bit of time; it needs random bytes, so if you give the system some work to do it will be just fine.
-Move the cursor around!
+Move the cursor around, type some paragraphs of random text, load some web page.

 Once this is done, you will get a message similar to this one::